voyanceleadership/enneagram-assessment/data/types/type9.md

 - You find it easy to address emotionally challenging tasks or conversations.
 - You rarely feel the need to mediate or smooth over conflicts in your environment.

 [Healthy Level of Development]
-- Grounded, accepting, and empowering, Nines bring people together with ease and compassion.
+- Harmonizing:
+  At their healthiest, Nines actively create peace rather than just avoiding conflict.
+Their natural ability to see all sides becomes a tool for genuine reconciliation and integration.
+- Present:
+  They develop true engagement with life.
+Rather than merging with others or numbing out, they maintain their own identity while staying connected to their experiences and relationships.
+- Dynamic:
+  Their receptivity becomes balanced with initiative.
+They channel their peaceful nature into purposeful action, making positive changes while maintaining inner calm.

 [Average Level of Development]
-- Adaptable and accommodating, Nines focus on maintaining harmony but may neglect their own needs.
+- Accommodating:
+  Their desire for peace leads to excessive compromise.
+They may forget their own priorities, agreeing with others to avoid disrupting harmony.
+- Disengaged:
+  Their natural calmness shifts toward emotional numbness.
+They may withdraw from conflict or tension by "checking out" mentally and emotionally.
+- Procrastinating:
+  Their relaxed nature becomes inertia.
+They may resist change and avoid important tasks, maintaining comfort at the expense of growth.

 [Unhealthy Level of Development]
+- Resigned:
+  Their acceptance becomes passive resignation.
+They may completely withdraw from life's challenges, refusing to acknowledge problems that need attention.
+- Neglectful:
-- Disengaged and overly accommodating, Nines suppress their desires and avoid conflict to the point of self-neglect.
+  Their self-forgetting becomes severe self-neglect.
+They may ignore their own needs and boundaries to the point of psychological or physical harm.
+- Dissociated:
+  Their withdrawal becomes complete disconnection.
+They may lose touch with their own identity and agency, becoming internally "frozen" to avoid any disturbance.

 [Common Misconceptions About This Type]
 1. **Nines are always accommodating.**